micans/bash-utils/doc/pick-usage.md

    uses a simple listing of names, the third uses a listing of ranges.
    The parameter in pick lambda expressions is written `:__`.
 Each instance of it will be replaced by the column name, multiplexed over all selected columns.

+   **Currently columns resulting from lambda expressions will retain the column name on which they are defined.
+A facility to allow templated renaming is planned.**

 ```
    pick foo\d{2}$'::__^1,add < data.txt
    pick foo:bar:zut::__^1,add < data.txt